AngieC96/Algorithmic_Design/README.md

 In order to test the differences in term of execution-time between the naive algorithm and the Strassen's algorithm, both the algorithms are implemented.
 The former is implemented by the function `naive_matrix_multiplication` in the file [matrix.c](Strassen_alg/matrix.c) and the latter by the function `strassen_matrix_multiplication` in the file [strassen.c](Strassen_alg/strassen.c).

-The branch `rectangular` contains the implementation of the two functions adapted to work also with rectangular matrices.
+The folder [Strassen_alg_rect](Strassen_alg_rect) contains the implementation of the two functions adapted to work also with rectangular matrices.

 ### How to compile